MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 };
 {% endhighlight %}

-With this we can print the message associated to every event MSBuild emits.
+We can now print the message associated to every event MSBuild emits.
 And believe me, there's a ton of messages!

-Still, there are two interesting things we should investigate.
+Still, there are some interesting things we should investigate.

 ### Which events we can hook to?